-DANGER: Before you clean the XC4, disconnect the electrical power from the drive.
+DANGER: Before you clean the iXC4/XC4, disconnect the electrical power from the drive.

-Use a clean, dry, soft cloth to clean the chassis of the XC4.
-If necessary, you can use a cloth that is moist with water or isopropyl alcohol.
-If you use a moist cloth, make sure that moisture does not go into the XC4.
+Use a clean, dry, soft cloth to clean the iXC4/XC4.
+If necessary, use a cloth that is moist with water or isopropyl alcohol.
+If you use a moist cloth, make sure that moisture does not go into the drive.
 Also make sure that it does not go onto the outer connectors and components.
+Internal contamination from the cleaning solution can cause corrosion and electrical short circuits.